Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 </html>
 ```

-What we'll do from now is to pick class names described in the [reference document](https://tailwindcss.com/docs/container) to style our application.
+What we'll do from now is to pick class names described in the [Tailwindcss reference document](https://tailwindcss.com/docs/container) to style our application.

 If interested, take some time to read through the documentation to find how to style the application to your taste.
 Or, feel free to create your own custom styles in the `main.css` file.

-The following source-code is then a style suggestion, used as an example for our guide.
+The following source-code is then a style suggestion, used as an example for the purpose of our guide.

 In the `index.html` replace the comment `<!-- Application container -->` with: